 Kitchen renovations are popular right now, but it can be difficult to know where to start your remodeling efforts.
-An easy way to get the ball rolling on your kitchen renovation is to start with painting your cabinets.
-This is a great way to change the look of your kitchen without feeling the need to commit to too much.
-If you’re considering having your cabinets painted, here are a few tips for painting your kitchen cabinets from the experts.
+An easy way to get the ball rolling is to paint your cabinets.
+This is a great way to change the look of your kitchen without needing to commit to too much.
+If you’re considering having your cabinets painted, here are a few tips from the experts.

 Knowing your kitchen cabinets is a good way to make sure your project is done correctly.
 What type of wood or other material are they made of?
+Do they have any unusual characteristics?
 This can change the types of finishes and paints that can be applied.

 Every good painting project starts with preparation.
 Your kitchen is a hot spot for grease and dirt buildup.
 Make sure you clean your cabinets thoroughly before attempting to have them painted.
 Also, the hardware can be removed by you or your painter and should be kept organized and accessible.
 This way each pull, bracket, and screw can easily be reattached.

 Make sure you budget adequate time for your professional to get your project done.
 Don’t host a dinner party in the middle, and don’t plan on using your kitchen for the length of time your contractor says the project will take.
-Making sure you allow for the necessary time to complete the project and not rushing your contractor, potentially causing them to overlook important details, will give you the best results possible for your project.
+Making sure you allow for the necessary time to complete the project so you don’t rush your contractor, and potentially cause them to overlook important details, will give you the best results possible for your project.

 As you think more and more about getting your cabinets painted or refinished, get in touch with our painting professionals at Flying Colors Painting.
-We’ve been painting and refinishing cabinets long before it became popular.
-We’ll take a look and are happy to provide you with our recommendations, along with our complimentary consultation and free estimate.
+We’ve been painting and refinishing cabinets since long before it became popular.
+We’ll take a look, and are happy to provide you with our recommendations, along with our complimentary consultation, and a free estimate.